zeth/turtleattack/README.rst

 Friendly Turtle - This yellow turtle likes to seek out other **yellow** turtles and form a group.

-Ghost Turtle - This **cyan** coloured turtle moves in a straight line but can wraparound the edge of the screen.
+Ghost Turtle - This **cyan** coloured turtle moves in a straight line but can wraparound the edge of the screen to attack from the other side.

 Predator Turtle - This **purple** turtle is a fearless hunter and heads straight for the spider.